-Read on as we cover the basics of starting a tutoring business online that help you earn extra money with low upfront costs and on a flexible schedule.
+Read on as we cover the basics of how to start a tutoring business online that will help you earn extra money with low upfront costs and on a flexible schedule.

 Is Online Tutoring a Good Side Hustle?

-Yes, online tutoring is a good side hustle because you can start small and work as much as you’re comfortable with.
-This gives you the opportunity to keep your full-time job as you begin tutoring and experimenting with your new side business.
+Online tutoring is a good side hustle because you can start small and work as much as you’re comfortable with.
+This allows you to keep your full-time job as you begin tutoring and experimenting with your new side business.

-Apart from choosing your hours, you also have the benefit of choosing your area of expertise and rates and working with students virtually from the comfort of your own home.
+Apart from choosing your hours, you also have the benefit of selecting your area of expertise and rates and working with students virtually from the comfort of your home.

-The private tutoring market is expected to grow by a whopping $7.37 billion by 2023 in the U.S. alone so there’s a lot of potentials to earn.
+The private tutoring market is expected to grow by a whopping $7.37 billion by 2023 in the U.S. alone, so there are a lot of opportunities to establish yourself and start a tutoring business.
 Higher education is becoming more expensive, and students and parents are turning to tutors to maximize their investment.

-Having a sustainable and rewarding tutoring business in the long term is definitely a huge possibility.
-You may find that over time your clientele continues to grow and you have enough business opportunities to leave your old full-time job.
+Having a sustainable and rewarding tutoring business in the long term is a huge possibility.
+You may find that your clientele grows over time, and you have enough business opportunities to leave your old full-time job.

 6 Steps for How to Start a Tutoring Business Online

-Below, we’ve created a step-by-step rundown that will guide you through the entire process of building a tutoring business and marketing it to attract more clients.
+Below, we’ve created a step-by-step rundown that will guide you through the entire process to start a tutoring business and marketing it to attract more clients.

-- Create a business plan by identifying the right client for your business and assessing your subject matter knowledge
+- Create a tutoring business model by identifying the right client for your business and assessing your subject matter knowledge

 - Perfect Your Tutoring Setup and Tools